griffinjmbur/griffinjmbur.github.io/_posts/2024-06-13-why-learn-code.md

     There is a direct relationship between having the data in front of you in a way that makes them *effortless* to manipulate and embarrassing blunders such as these.
 Data manipulation should be *easy*, not *effortless*.

     Beyond that, there aren't just *data-management* goofs.
-People also tend to forget
+People also tend to forget how they produced these analyses in the first place.

 1. **Excel and similar programs (e.g. Sheets) are extremely inefficient**.